Neem is being pushed as a wonder herb, a miracle drug that can fix anything.

 It also depends on you and what you are trying to achieve.
 Considering how many different uses of neem leaves there are, there just is no hard and fast rule.

 Treat neem like any other powerful medicinal herb, with common sense and respect.
 Buy organic products from reputable sellers.
 Use neem in moderation, as required, and observe the results closely.
-(So far nobody has managed to overdose on leaves.)

 Now this is where it gets interesting.
-What follows applies to all herbs, not just to neem:
+What follows applies to all herbs, not just to neem.

-Neem leaf extracts and tinctures: if a plant contains toxic substances, then these are usually concentrated in tinctures and extracts.
+Neem leaf extracts and tinctures: If a plant contains toxic substances, then these are usually concentrated in tinctures and extracts.
 Different extracts will contain different concentrations of different ingredients, depending on the solvent used and the method of processing.

 Neem tea: dried herbs made into teas or infusions are usually quite safe.
 This is true for neem as well.